 Associate Curator of European Painting and Sculpture

-Schall oversaw the renovation and reinstallation of the Museum’s Donald J. Hall Sculpture Park and developed and implemented both the program and installation of the modern and contemporary collection in the expanded Museum.
-She was a contributing author to (Im)Permanence: Cultures in/out of Time (Carnegie Mellon University), The Sublimated City (University of Missouri), Zhi Lin: Crossing History/Crossing Cultures (Frye Art Museum), and other publications.
-Formerly a professor of art history at the University of Florida, Gainesville, Schall’s research has been supported by grants from the National Endowment for the Arts, the German Academic Exchange Service (DAAD), and the Andrew W. Mellon Foundation.
+Schall oversaw the renovation and reinstallation of the museum's Donald J. Hall Sculpture Park and developed and implemented both the program and installation of the modern and contemporary collection in the expanded Museum.
+She was a contributing author to (Im)Permanence: Cultures in/out of Time (Carnegie Mellon University), The Sublimated City (University of Missouri), Zhi Lin: Crossing History/Crossing Cultures (Frye Art Museum), Roxy Paine: Ferment, and A Labyrinth for the Park (both Nelson-Atkins Museum of Art) and other publications.
+Formerly a professor of art history at the University of Florida, Gainesville, Schall's research has been supported by grants from the National Endowment for the Arts, the German Academic Exchange Service (DAAD) and the Andrew W. Mellon Foundation.

-Leesa Fanning is Associate Curator of Modern and Contemporary Art at The Nelson-Atkins Museum.
-She holds a doctorate in art history from the University of Kansas.
-She recently curated Bill Viola’s The Raft, OpenEnded Group and Bill T. Jones’ After Ghostcatching, Impressions & Improvisations: the Prints of Romare Bearden (organized by the Romare Bearden Foundation), Cao Fei’s RMB City Opera, Through African Eyes (organized by Detroit Institute of Arts), Wolfgang Laib: Without Place—Without Time—Without Body, George Segal: Street Scenes (organized by Madison Museum of Contemporary Art), Tapping Currents: Contemporary African Art and the Diaspora and Siah Armajani: Dialogue with Democracy.
-Fanning is currently developing a proposed exhibition on spirituality in contemporary global art.
+Leesa Fanning is Curator, Contemporary Art at The Nelson-Atkins Museum.
+She holds a doctorate in art history, from the University of Kansas.
+She recently curated Bill Viola's The Raft, OpenEnded Group and Bill T. Jones' After Ghostcatching, Impressions & Improvisations: The Prints of Romare Bearden (organized by the Romare Bearden Foundation), Cao Fei's RMB City Opera, Through African Eyes (organized by Detroit Institute of Arts), Wolfgang Laib: Without Place–Without Time–Without Body, George Segal: Street Scenes (organized by Madison Museum of Contemporary Art), Tapping Currents: Contemporary African Art and the Diaspora and Siah Armajani: Dialogue with Democracy.
+Fanning is currently developing an exhibition on spirituality in contemporary global art for 2017.